-Dividends of net investment income, if any, for the Alternative Strategies Fund are generally declared and paid quarterly.
 Dividends of net investment income, if any, for the Dolan McEniry Corporate Bond Fund are generally declared daily and paid monthly.
-Dividends of net investment income, if any, for the High Income Fund are generally declared and paid monthly.
-Dividends of net investment income, if any, for the Global Select Fund, the International Fund, the Small Company Fund and the Oldfield International Value Fund are generally declared and paid annually.
-Distributions of capital gains, if any, for the High Income Fund are generally declared and paid to shareholders quarterly.
-Distributions of capital gains, if any, for the Global Select Fund, the International Fund, the Alternative Strategies Fund, the Small Company Fund, the Oldfield International Value Fund, and the Dolan McEniry Corporate Bond Fund are generally declared and paid to shareholders annually.
+Dividends of net investment income, if any, for the High Income Fund and the APA Enhanced Income Municipal Fund are generally declared and paid monthly.
+Dividends of net investment income, if any, for the Global Select Fund, the International Fund, and the Small Company Fund are generally declared and paid annually.
+Distributions of capital gains, if any, for the High Income

+Fund are generally declared and paid to shareholders quarterly.
+Distributions of capital gains, if any, for the Global Select Fund, the International Fund, the Small Company Fund, the Dolan McEniry Corporate Bond Fund and the APA Enhanced Income Municipal Fund are generally declared and paid to shareholders annually.